 - a new 9.5-year lease with Dachser at the Niort asset, in France.
-The rent is 3% ahead of previous annual rent and significantly ahead of estimated rental value (ERV), which the manager says reflects the tenant critical nature of the asset, the strategic significance of the location and the continued upward pressure on real rents.
+The rent is 3% ahead of previous annual rent and significantly ahead of ERV, which the manager says reflects the tenant critical nature of the asset, the strategic significance of the location and the continued upward pressure on real rents.
 Uncapped annual ILAT indexation has been agreed, with the next uplift effective 2025 (which will be backdated to January 2023 when calculated);

 - a five-year lease extension with AS Watson at the Ede asset, in the Netherlands.
 The new deal extends the lease expiry from 2028 to July 2033 and will generate additional income 4% above the previous passing rent.
 It provides for future upward-only indexation capped at 4% per annum.

 The manager is in advanced discussions with a party to lease the group’s Meung-sur-Loire property in France, which has been vacant since Office Depot France fell into administration in February 2021 (although ASLI collected rent from the administrator up to the end of the first quarter of 2022).
 The manager says that it is confident in re-letting the building, due to the location of the property close to Orleans, which can serve Paris as well as central and southern France, making it suitable as a national distribution centre.
 A sale of the asset is not off the table, if the right offer came in, the manager adds.